vidyasagar2405/placement-eligibility-check/README.md

 ## 📂 **Repository Includes**

 * Workflow JSON file
-* Screenshots of the flow
+* Screenshot of the workflow
-* Explanation of each node
 * Video execution link

 ## 📘 **Use Cases**